pazcm/physiotherapy-centre/README.md

 - **Bootstrap CSS v4.1.3**
 - **Font Awesome icons  v4.7.0**
 - **CSS3**

+#### Testing
+Manual testing for compatibility issues and responsive designs on Chrome, Firefox and Safari and on different devices using the inspector tool.
+- Functional testing
+- Responsive testing
+- Crossbrowser testing
+###### Test cases:
+  1. **_Contact form_:**
+  - Go to the "contact" page
+  - Try to submit the empty form and verify that an error message about the required fields appears
+  - Try to submit the form with an invalid email address and verify that a relevant error message appears
+  - Try to submit the form with all inputs valid and verify that a success message appears.

 #### Deployment
 To put my project up on GitHub and hosted there, I created a repository for it to live in with three branches (master, dev and test), I developed the project on dev and test branches and created the PRs necessary to master branch.
 Finally under my project settings/GitHub Pages I set the Source/master branch https://pazcm.github.io/physiotherapy-centre/